Tuesday, November 12, 2024

 In September, FIF and Santa Barbara Zoo Animal Care Staff did a live talk via ZooLife with a video camera watching Lewis in his habitat.

 If you missed this daytime event, you an still see Lewis in action.
-While parts of this program are prerecorded, you'll also have an opportunity to ask questions real time.

 How do zoos care for these tiny predators?
 How do they encourage natural behaviors?

-Join FIF &
+Watch FIF &

 Animal Care Staff from the Santa Barbara Zoo for